Falasefemi2/CSC220/README.md

 initialize array with these operations

--List all elements in array
+List all elements in array
--Search for an element/item in the array -delete/remove an element/item from the array
+Search for an element/item in the array delete/remove an element/item from the array